johanhaleby/kubetail/README.md

 	$ kubetail app2

-Or if the app is using multiple containers specify the container like this:
+If the pods are using multiple containers specify the container like this:

 	$ kubetail app2 -c container1